wenxin-c/tp/docs/DeveloperGuide.md

 - Users can add reflection question that is generated in the previous set into their favorite list.
 As there will only be 5 questions per random set, the indexes are restricted to integer 1~5.
 - The `QuestionList` class is used to as a dependency and `addFavQuestion()` method in called to add and store the data.
-- Users can only successfully add a question to favorite list if they have gotten a set of questions previously.
 - Every time a question is added into the favorite list, the indexes of this particular question will be stored in data file straightaway.
 It prevents data loss due to unforeseen computer shutdown.
+- Users can only successfully add a question to favorite list if they have gotten **at least** one set of questions previously.

 `UnlikeCommand` class: <br>
 - Command format: `unlike INDEX`
 - Users can remove reflection questions from their favorite list.
-- The `addFavQuestion()` method in `QuestionList` class is used to remove data and store the updated data upon every removal.
+- The `removeFavQuestion()` method in `QuestionList` class is used to remove data and the mechanism is similar to `like` command.

 `FavoriteCommand` class: <br>
 - Command format: `fav`